-Forty years after Noele Gordon’s shock sacking from Crossroads, ITV has commissioned Nolly, a three-part drama starring Academy Award-nominated and BAFTA-winning actor Helena Bonham Carter.
+Forty years after Noele Gordon’s shock sacking from Crossroads, Nolly has arrived on our screens.

 And at last, the biggest question of all can be answered — why was she sacked from Crossroads so abruptly?
 Nolly reveals the truth, the consequences, and the legacy of that terrible day.